 Did you receive a letter or postcard in the mail asking you to participate in the Healthy Chicago Survey or Healthy Chicago: COVID-19 Impact Survey?

 Those invited to participate can complete the Healthy Chicago Survey here: https://www.healthychicagosurvey.org/

 If you were selected to participate, you might have some questions.
-Find answers to some of the most common questions on our FAQ page.
+Find answers to some of the most common questions below in the FAQ section.

 If you still have questions, please contact us at firstname.lastname@example.org